 Here at ElectroSawHQ, we simply love string trimmers; we truly believe that cleaning up your yard is a lot easier with a string trimmer.
-Thanks to improvements in battery technology, a cordless string trimmer can save you from dragging around long extension cords or remembering which gas can is for the two stroke engine.
-Check out the features on the products listed below, and you'll know more about the best cordless string trimmer of 2018 for your particular needs.
+Thanks to improvements in battery technology, a cordless string trimmer can save you from dragging around long extension cords or remembering which gas can is for the two-stroke engine.
+Check out the features on the products listed below, and it'll be a lot easier to choose the best cordless string trimmer of 2018 for your particular needs.

 String trimmers work by spinning a multi-edged high density plastic piece of string very fast so it will cut whatever greenery it brushes against.
 If you're just trimming grass along a sidewalk, driveway or fence, a single-string head will likely serve your purposes and save you reloading string.